Clinical Pastoral Education Center

 Where do your students learn?

-Although the Allina Clinical Pastoral Education Center main office is located at Abbott Northwestern Hospital in Minneapolis, MN, students’ learning experiences can occur at any of the these Allina Health hospitals in the Minneapolis/St. Paul Metropolitan area:
+Although the Allina Health Clinical Pastoral Education Center main office is located at Abbott Northwestern Hospital in Minneapolis, MN, students’ learning experiences can occur at any of the these Allina Health hospitals in the Minneapolis/St. Paul Metropolitan area:

 What are your different program offerings?